← Back to all articles

 Q: How does this market resolve if the White Sox are eliminated before the World Series?

-A: If the Chicago White Sox are knocked out at any point in the playoffs - or simply fail to qualify - the market resolves to "No" immediately, since it becomes impossible for them to win the 2026 World Series under MLB rules.
+A: If the Chicago White Sox are knocked out at any point during the MLB playoffs, or fail to qualify for the postseason altogether, the market resolves to "No" immediately.
+There is no waiting until the end of the season once elimination is confirmed under official MLB rules.

-Q: What happens if the 2026 MLB season is cancelled or delayed?
+Q: What happens to the market if the 2026 MLB season is cancelled or delayed?

-A: If the 2026 MLB season is cancelled outright, postponed beyond December 31, 2026 ET, or no World Series winner is declared within that window for any reason, the market resolves to "Other" rather than "Yes" or "No".
+A: If the 2026 MLB season is cancelled, postponed beyond December 31, 2026 ET, or no World Series winner is officially declared within that window, the market resolves to "Other" rather than "Yes" or "No".
+This protects participants in the unlikely event of a work stoppage or other major disruption to the season.

 A: The primary source for resolving this market is official information published by MLB at mlb.com.
-If official communication is unclear or delayed, a consensus of credible sports reporting may also be used to determine the outcome.
+If official confirmation is delayed or unclear, a broad consensus of credible sports reporting may also be used to determine the outcome.

 What traders are saying